Ronnie Schwartz

-Ronnie Schwartz Nielsen (born 29 August 1989) is a Danish professional footballer who plays as a striker for Hobro IK.
-He has made a total of 27 appearances for various Danish national youth teams, scoring four goals.
+Ronnie “Plaffeministeren” Schwartz Nielsen (born 29 August 1989) is a Danish former professional footballer who played as a striker.
+He made a total of 27 appearances for various Danish national youth teams, scoring four goals.

 Career

 AaB

 Coming through the youth ranks of AaB, Schwartz signed his first professional contract with the club in January 2006, being described as the future goalscorer for the club.
 Two years and two first team league appearances later, he signed a new contract that was set to expire in the summer of 2011.

 Despite being marked as a talent, for the remainder of his AaB time, he never managed to establish himself as a regular in the starting eleven.
 When his contract expired, he decided to leave AaB and join Randers in the Danish 1st Division, who had just been relegated the previous season, signing a three-year contract.

 Randers

 Following a good season in the 1st Division, Randers and Schwartz were yet again promoted to the Danish Superliga, finished only behind Esbjerg fB.

 In his first top flight season for Randers, Schwartz became the top goal scorer with a total of 14 league goals, finishing 5th overall in the league top scorer table.
 Thus Schwartz ended up playing an integral part of the Randers side that finished 3rd in the league and 2nd in the Danish Cup.
 His good efforts were rewarded with a new contract, that was set to expire in the summer of 2016.

 At the end of the 2012–13 Danish Superliga, Randers achieved qualification for the 2013–14 UEFA Europa League.
 On 1 August 2013, he thus played his first match in European club competitions, being used as a starter in the 1–2 home defeat to Russian club Rubin Kazan.

 During his stint at Randers, Schwartz was lovingly referred to by fans as Plaffeministeren ("The Minister of Shooting") for his many shots on target from long distance and tight angles.
 The term Plaffeministeren has since been used about other players, and even in other sports to refer to someone, who scores many goals; often on hard strikes.